West Bengal Public Service Commission: Reporting

 As per Article 323, it will be the duty of a State Commission to present annually to the Governor of the State a report as to the work done by the Commission, and it shall be the duty of a Joint Commission to present annually to the Governor of each of the States the needs of which are served by the Joint Commission a report as to the work done by the Commission in relation to that State, and in either case the Governor, shall, on receipt of such report, cause a copy thereof together with a memorandum explaining, as respects the cases, if any, where the advice of the Commission was not accepted, the reasons for such nonacceptance to be laid before the Legislature of the State.

 Members

 Location

 The office of the Public Service Commission, West Bengal is situated in Mudiali, Tollygunge area, Kolkata.
 The official address is 161A Shyama Prasad Mukherjee Road, Kolkata 700026.

-Rabindra Sarobar metro station of Kolkata Metro Line 1 is the nearest metro station while Tollygunge railway station is the nearest railway station.
+Rabindra Sarobar metro station of Kolkata Metro Blue Line is the nearest metro station while Tollygunge railway station is the nearest railway station.